Rang Hill in Phuket Town (Khao Rang)

 Rang Hill (Khao Rang) located in the middle of Phuket is popular for it scenic restaurants, temple and a new viewpoint bridge.
-Khao Rang is not very high but its located makes is fun to have a lunch or dinner break with a good bird view of what Phuket Town looks like from the top of Rang Hill.
+Khao Rang is not very high but its located makes is fun to have a lunch or dinner break with a good bird view of what Phuket Town looks like from the top.
 Rang Hill used to be a fitness park, but obviously has lost its popularity… All year round, people climb up there to admire bird views of the southern part of the island: Chalong, Panwa and even the Big Buddha sitting on top of its own hill.

 Or you can just sit at the panoramic terrace and enjoy the breeze after ordering some fresh fruit shakes and buy some dry fruits at one of the newly renovated shops.
 The only strange thing is that many signs are now written in… Russian!
 One of the shop is was even playing some Russian pop music to lure some guests I suppose.